nzakas/understandinges6/manuscript/12-Proxies-and-Reflection.md

 In this example, `proxy` forwards all operations directly to `target`.
 When `"proxy"` is assigned to the `proxy.name` property, `name` is created on `target`.
 The proxy itself is not storing this property; it's simply forwarding the operation to `target`.
 Similarly, the values of `proxy.name` and `target.name` are the same because they are both references to `target.name`.
 That also means setting `target.name` to a new value causes `proxy.name` to reflect the same change.
 Of course, proxies without traps aren't very interesting, so what happens when you define a trap?

-### Validating Properties Using the `set` Trap
+## Validating Properties Using the `set` Trap

 Suppose you want to create an object whose property values must be numbers.
-That means every new property added to the object must be validated and an error thrown if the value is not a number.
-To accomplish this, you must define a `set` trap that overrides the default behavior of setting a value.
+That means every new property added to the object must be validated, and an error must be thrown if the value isn't a number.
+To accomplish this, you could define a `set` trap that overrides the default behavior of setting a value.
 The `set` trap receives four arguments:

 1. `trapTarget` - the object that will receive the property (the proxy's target)
 1. `key` - the property key (string or symbol) to write to
 1. `value` - the value being written to the property
 1. `receiver` - the object on which the operation took place (usually the proxy)

-The corresponding reflection method is `Reflect.set()`, which is the default behavior for this operation.
+The corresponding reflection method is the `Reflect.set()` method, which is the default behavior for this operation.
 The `Reflect.set()` method accepts the same four arguments as the `set` proxy trap, making the method easy to use inside of the trap.
-The trap should return `true` if the property was set or `false` if not (`Reflect.set()` returns the correct value based on if the operation succeeded).
+The trap should return `true` if the property was set or `false` if not.
+(The `Reflect.set()` method returns the correct value based on if the operation succeeded.)

-To validate the value of properties, you use the `set` trap and inspect the `value` that is passed in.
+To validate the values of properties, you'd use the `set` trap and inspect the `value` that is passed in.
 Here's an example:

 ```js
 let target = {